 The monsoon festival redefines art and culture; it is a unique festival to renew the disappearing traditions and cultural practices.
 This is the place for all the die-hard fans of handmade products, Indian craft, music, theater, fashion, and art.
 This well-celebrated monsoon fest involves visual art, workshops, markets, theater, photography walks.
 You will have the time of your life here!

 Just imagine riding a boat on a lake during a light rain shower!
 It’s more romantic than it sounds.
-You can see Delhiites riding at boating points, including Boat Club at India Gate, Nauka Vihar at Old Fort, Sanjay Lake, Bhalswa Lake, Surajkund Lake and Damdama Lake during monsoon.
+You can see Delhiites riding at boating points, including Boat Club at India Gate, Nauka Vihar at Old Fort, Sanjay Lake, Bhalswa Lake, Surajkund Lake and Damdama Lake during monsoon in Delhi 2023.
 Delhi rains re-fill the ponds and lakes in the city making it the ideal site to spend your leisure time.

 - Boat Club at India Gate: 2pm – 9pm